DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 - Social sciences
 - Spanish

-We use the list of subjects from Publish teacher training courses (Publish).
+We show the secondary subjects as a list of checkboxes.
+Users can select multiple subjects for a secondary placement.

 ##### Validation rules